matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    This also avoids potential state resolution conflicts where only one of the "marker" events win and we would lose the other chain history.
  - A "marker" event is not needed for every batch of historical messages added via `/batch_send`.
-Multiple batches can be inserted then once we're done importing everything, we can add one "marker" event pointing at the root "insertion" event
+Multiple batches can be inserted.
+Then once we're done importing everything, we can add one "marker" event pointing at the root "insertion" event
     - If more history is decided to be added later, another "marker" can be sent to let the homeservers know again.
- - When a remote federated homeserver, receives a "marker" event, it can mark the "insertion" prev events as needing to backfill from that point again and can fetch the historical messages when the user scrolls back to that area in the future.
+ - When a remote federated homeserver receives a "marker" event, it can mark the "insertion" prev events as needing to backfill from that point again and can fetch the historical messages when the user scrolls back to that area in the future.